spyron1/deepmind_researchpaper_QnA_Agent/README.md

-# DeepMind Research Paper Q&A System
+# DeepMind Research Paper Q&A Agent

 This project implements a Question-Answering (QnA) pipeline over 855 DeepMind research papers in PDF format.
 It uses LangChain with ChromaDB for vector search and Google's Gemini API for answering questions.